 1. Be an interesting person

-This is so important!
-Children greatly benefit from seeing their parents embrace learning, demonstrating an interest in life, enjoying hobbies, etc. Resolve to be an interesting person!
-Your children will take note.
+This is crucial!
+Children benefit greatly from observing their parents embrace learning, demonstrate an interest in life, enjoy hobbies, etc. Resolve to be an interesting person!
+Your children will notice.

 2. Recognize the importance of play